Wendxy/transformerIDSClassification/README.md

 # transformerIDSClassification
-### An experiment using encoder only transformer (similar to BERT) in order to classify a sliding window of packets for IDS multi-class classificaton.
+#### An experiment using encoder only transformer (similar to BERT) in order to classify a sliding window of packets for IDS multi-class classificaton.
 This is inspired by the success of attention based architectures on sequential information and its ability to map hidden relationship between words in LLMs.

+### Early version findings:

 #### Results summary
 Current results are yielding an overall multi-class accuracy of 99.90% +- 0.04% with a minimum of 93% accuracy on individual classes (ignoring classes severely underepresented by the dataset).
 More detail and charts can be found in the jupyter notebook within this repo.